quantumlib/Cirq/docs/tutorial.md

 There is a lot of freedom defining a variational ansatz.
-Here we will do a variation on a [QOAO strategy](https://arxiv.org/abs/1411.4028) and define an anstaz related to he problem we are trying to solve.
+Here we will do a variation on a [QOAO strategy](https://arxiv.org/abs/1411.4028) and define an anstaz related to the problem we are trying to solve.

 First we need to choose how the instances of the problem are represented.
 These are the values J and h in the